Survey Results Of Debt Effects On Mental Health Of Young People

-However, the survey report also included that this specific age group are well aware and are much in favor of the supportive tools that they can access and use to manage their debt and financial stress conditions more effectively.
+However, the survey report also included that this specific age group is well aware and is much in favor of the supportive tools that they can access and use to manage their debt and financial stress conditions more effectively.

-More than 70% of them were found that they are also in favor of the online mental health resources to banking customers for the same purpose and wanted the financial institutions to offer these specific online mental health supports to them to help them confront and manage their debt more easily.
+More than 70% of them found that they are also in favor of online mental health resources for banking customers for the same purpose and wanted the financial institutions to offer these specific online mental health supports to them to help them confront and manage their debt more easily.

-According to the survey it is found that to this specific demographic, the link between debt and mental health are predominantly pertinent.
-It is for this reason it is suggested that they are provided with a solid foundation of early mental health support.
+According to the survey it is found that to this specific demographic, the link between debt and mental health is predominantly pertinent.
+It is, for this reason, it is suggested that they are provided with a solid foundation of early mental health support.

-It is believed that such an intervention will provide them with a lot of help to inculcate the required kind of mental resilience that will in turn help them in a great deal to face the numerous and different challenges that life will throw before them on their road ahead.
+It is believed that such an intervention will provide them with a lot of help to inculcate the required kind of mental resilience that will in turn help them a great deal to face the numerous and different challenges that life will throw before them in the road ahead.

-Therefore, soon you may expect the clinical team and the industry experts design more psychological mechanisms that will prevent this young generation to be pushed towards the vicious cycle of financial stress and as a result suffer from poor mental health conditions from such a tender age.
+Therefore, soon you may expect the clinical team and the industry experts to design more psychological mechanisms that will prevent this young generation to be pushed towards the vicious cycle of financial stress and as a result, suffering from poor mental health conditions from such a tender age.